SpudGunMan/meshing-around/README.md

 GitHub user https://github.com/PiDiBi
  - providing looking at test functions and other suggestions like wxc, cpu use and alerting code

-Discord and Mesh user Cisien for testing and ideas!
+Discord and Mesh user Cisien, and github Hailo1999, for testing and ideas!